-The voltage of electrochemical devices varies with changes in the load across the device.
+The voltage of all electrochemical energy storage devices varies with changes in the load across the device.
 The PWR800 Polarization Curve technique automates collection of a voltage versus load curve.

 All three discharge modes (constant current, constant load and constant power) are supported.
 A linear ramp is applied to the load and the voltage is measured.